MattEqualsCoder/MSUScripter/README.md

 ## Troubleshooting & Support

 Having problems?
-Please feel free to [post an Issue on GitHub]().
-If encountering a crash, please include the latest log file located at %localappdata%/MSUScripter.
+Please feel free to [post an Issue on GitHub](https://github.com/MattEqualsCoder/MSUScripter/issues).
+If encountering a crash, please include the latest log file located at %localappdata%/MSUScripter on Windows or ~/.local/share/MSUScripter/Logs on Linux.

+## Future

+As of version 4.0.0, I am considering this project mostly feature complete.
+There are some things I'd like to add such as better PCM support on Linux and perhaps a UI based wave form viewer for more advanced usage, but at this point I'm shifting my focus onto other personal projects.
+While there may be bug fixes and small feature changes, I do not predict any major updates with new functionality in the forseeable future.

 ## Credit & Thanks